OrquestraCD/cfn-tf-custom-types/resources/tencentcloud/Terraform-TencentCloud-CamUser/docs/README.md

 #### PhoneNum

-Phone num of the CAM user.
+Phone number of the CAM user.

 _Required_: No